larsks/virtual-rose-template/README.md

 The public ip address gets stored in `<username>.ip` and the password for the `centos` user goes in `<username>.password`.

+## Access using RDP

+Due to circumstances beyond our control, RDP access on port 3389 is currently blocked for virtual machines on the `ocp-prod` cluster.
+We have exposed RDP access on port `3390` instead.
+You will need to provide this port number when connecting.

 ## Password for CentOS user

 For security reasons, when you create a new virtual machine from the